giacomelli/GeneticSharp/README.md

 GeneticSharp is a fast, extensible, multi-platform and multithreading C# Genetic Algorithm library that simplifies the development of applications using Genetic Algorithms (GAs).

-GeneticSharp can be used in ASP .NET MVC, Web Forms, Windows Forms, GTK# and Unity3D applications.
+Can be used in ASP .NET MVC, Web Forms, Windows Forms, GTK# and Unity3D applications.

 --------